 When you request a Retina map with

 @2x, you will receive an image that’s twice the width and height that you’ve specified in your API call.
-For example, the Retina example above has a width of 1400px and a height of 500px.
-To take advantage of the sharp Retina image, we used a
+For example, using a

 High resolution images

-With Mapbox Studio and the Mapbox Static API, image exports can be up to 1280x1280 pixels in size.
-While enabling retina may improve the quality of the image, there are no built-in features to export at a higher resolution, and we do not support vector image formats.
+With the Mapbox Static API, image exports can be up to 1,280 px x 1,280 px in size.
+While enabling retina may improve the quality of the image, you cannot export at a higher resolution using the Static API, and we do not support vector image formats.

 Static images for print